Atrial fibrillation

 Fast beating in the upper part of the heart may cause:

-- An uneven or fast pulse or heart beat
+- Irregular or rapid pulse or heart beat

 - Racing feeling in the chest